Calcium Sulfonate Grease vs Lithium Grease: Which One Should You Use?

 • Chassis and general maintenance

 Lithium grease is the go-to choice for many industrial applications where conditions are more predictable.
+Check our latest update about grease used in electric motor.

 Common applications where Calcium sulfonate grease can be used are: